 ABET Innovation Award

-The Villanova University College of Engineering Career Compass Program is the 2021 ABET Innovation Award recipient.
+The Georgia Tech CREATE-X program is the 2025 ABET Innovation Award recipient.

 About the Award